Jooty/po-minibot/README.md

 # po-minibot

-a script to automate ship minigames in Pirates Online
+a script to automate minigames in Pirates of The Caribbean Online

 pretty intuitive. currently only works on the hardest difficulty minigames near the shipwright. you can AFK it to make ~6,000 gold per hour